Jimsont/FCND-Motion-Planning/writeup_template.md

 ### Implementing Your Path Planning Algorithm

 #### 1. Set your global home position
 Here students should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
-Explain briefly how you accomplished this in your code.
+Here is the code used to read the first line of the csv file, extract lat0 and lon0, and assign this global position as home position.

+  # define path of the file and read the first line
+  path = './colliders.csv'
+  with open(path, 'r') as f:
+      reader = csv.reader(f, delimiter=',')
+      headers = next(reader)

+  # split first line into individual string and convert string to float
+  lat0 = float(headers[0].split()[1])
+  lon0 = float(headers[1].split()[1])

+  # TODO: set home position to (lon0, lat0, 0)
+  self.set_home_position(lon0, lat0, 0)

 And here is a lovely picture of our downtown San Francisco environment from above!
 ![Map of SF](./misc/map.png)